What is Double VPN? Is it better and more safe?

 For an average user, a chain VPN is not worth the performance tradeoffs.
 A standard VPN with strong encryption and other security controls like malware protection and ad blocker provides adequate security and privacy.

-Chained VPNs are suitable for
+Chained VPNs are suitable for:

-- political activists
+- Political activists

-- individuals living under intense internet surveillance
+- Individuals living under intense Internet surveillance

 Before connecting to a double VPN, ensure that the connection is fast enough.
 The device should also have enough resources to cater to the additional computing overhead for encryption and decryption processes and the considerable distance between the two VPN servers.

-Double VPN vs. Onion Over VPN
+Onion Over VPN vs. Double VPN

-Each onion router receives an encryption key and “peels” a layer of encryption before forwarding the internet traffic to the next router.
-Only your computer or smartphone can decrypt the message since it has access to all the keys.
+Each onion router receives an encryption key and “peels” a layer of encryption before forwarding the Internet traffic to the next router.
+Only your computer or smartphone can decrypt the message since it can access all the keys.
 Intermediary servers cannot determine the message contents, source, or destination.

 Governments and ISPs can quickly discover when users access the TOR network.
 In that event, you can enhance information security and privacy by connecting an Onion over a VPN server.
 This setup ensures that all traffic passes through a VPN and then on an onion network, leveraging the two technologies’ capabilities.

 By its very definition, Onion over VPN may appear to be the same as a double VPN.
 However, there are some differences between the two systems.
-A double VPN privacy solution sends internet traffic through two VPN servers, encrypting it twice.
+A double VPN privacy solution sends Internet traffic through two VPN servers, encrypting it twice.

 Double VPN vs. Obfuscated

 Double VPNs’ straightforward working principle involves sending traffic through two VPN servers, encrypting it twice.
-In contrast, an obfuscated server uses unique algorithms to hide the fact that you are using a VPN or TOR to bypass internet restrictions and makes it appear like a regular Internet activity.
+In contrast, an obfuscated server uses unique algorithms to hide the fact that you are using a VPN or TOR to bypass Internet restrictions and makes it appear like a regular Internet activity.

 Ultimately, double VPNs will continue to become more popular and available from more vendors.
 The tool offers enhanced privacy and security for users who are hyper-conscious of online privacy and security.
 However, there is a chance that a nested VPN will result in speed issues as the system encrypts data twice and routes Internet traffic via two VPN servers in different locations.